Lucklyric/W17MM802-Scrapy-Toturial/README.md

  **Web Crawling**: Crawl to the deepest and widest of the webpages.

- **Web Scraper**: Involves extrating and retrieving information from web.
+ **Web Scraping**: Involves extrating and retrieving information from web.

 ## Introduction of Scrapy
 [Scrapy:](https://scrapy.org/)